muntaqam/TumblyTube/README.md

 ## Overview

-TumblyTube is a fully responsive clone of YouTube, while highlighting most of its key features.
-This platform allows users to connect with people around the world as they like, comment, and share videos.
+TumblyTube is a full stack clone of YouTube, while highlightingits key features.
+This application allows users to connect with people around the world as they like, comment, share videos, and subscribe to others.

 ### Technologies